Inebriateduck/RedEye_Pipeline/README.md

 ## RedEye
 **RedEye** is an R package based on easyPubMed by [Damiano Fantini](https://cran.r-project.org/web/packages/easyPubMed/index.html).
-It contains a more aggresive email identification regex, allowing it to more effectively extract author email addresses from the PubMed database.
+It is optimized towards extraction of email addresses for the purpose of cross sectional surveys.

 ### installation